DEEPER INTO THE WORLD OF RURAL TOURISM: BISHNOI VILLAGE

 Villagers in Bishnoi village stay in tiny groups also famous as Dhaani.
 These Dhanis have thatched roof huts made out of nothing but mud.
 Neatly kept, with a common courtyard, these hygienic huts follow a unique construction that avoids the growth of vermin.

-Villagers also have special granaries for protecting crops and other supplies from rains.
+Villagers also have special granaries for protecting crops and other supplies from rain.
 And if you are worried about clean water, then, let us assure you that sumps are also made near every hamlet for storing water.

 Locals here cook food in earthen ovens and they have a separate compound for their cattle too.